Logo Futurismo

 The hike to the Pico Mountain top is not easy.
 It is quite a steep ascent, and the descent can be dangerous, with the risk of falling.
 If you are in good health conditions and the weather is on your side, climbing Pico Mountain is a wonderful experience living in the Azores.

-The trail begins at the Mountain’s House (Casa da Montanha), about 1,200 meters above sea level 3937 ft (1.2 kilometers).
-From there, you can go only to Furna do Abrigo, for 45 minutes and a 1-kilometer distance, or to the top, above at 2,351m.
+The trail begins at the Mountain’s House (Casa da Montanha), about 1,200 meters above sea level, 3937 ft (1.2 kilometers).
+From there, you can go only to Furna do Abrigo, for 45 minutes and a 1-kilometer distance, or to the top, at 2,351m.
 One way represents about 3.8 km for a drop of 1,150m (3,772.97 ft).
-Count about 3 hours to climb and a bit more to go down.
+It takes about 3 hours to climb and a bit more to go down.

 Climb by Day